 It is also possible that we will see the integration of new technologies, such as 5G connectivity or advanced sensors, which could further enhance the capabilities of autonomous vehicles.

 Autonomous vehicles have the potential to significantly impact the transportation and fleet management sectors.
-These vehicles could provide a range of benefits, including reduced labour costs, improved efficiency and cost savings, and enhanced safety and reliability.
+These vehicles could provide a range of benefits, including reduced labor costs, improved efficiency and cost savings, and enhanced safety and reliability.

 However, there are also challenges to overcome, including technological barriers, regulatory hurdles, and public perception.